-Yes I did make this Citrus and Rum Punch Cocktail just for the Super Bowl and I won’t deny it might wear the colors of my favorite team but it’s funny; I’m not as stressed about the outcome of this game as most rabid fans might be.
+Although I did make this Citrus Rum Punch just for the Super Bowl and I won’t deny it might wear the colors of my favorite team but it’s funny; I’m not as stressed about the outcome of this game as most rabid fans might be.

 It’s a hard call for a true Broncos fan.
 This must be how the Williams family felt for many years; wanting their older daughter Venus to win because she had worked so hard for longer but wanting the same good things for her younger sister Serena.
 Torn for sure!
-So I say to Broncos fans and Panther fans alike; this one’s for you!
+So I say to Broncos fans and Panther fans alike; this Citrus Rum Punch is for you!

-This cocktail includes two rums; half is a ‘regular’ dark rum.
+This cocktail for Citrus Rum Punch includes two rums; half is a ‘regular’ dark rum.
 Although the Bon Appetit recipe specified a high proof rum I didn’t bother to go on that search and used a dark rum I had on hand.

 The other rum called for is a Spiced Rum and I used BACARDÍ Oakheart Spiced Rum.
 This rum is crafted by Maestros de Ron BACARDÍ from heavily charred oak barrels to obtain a unique, smoky flavor before it’s filtered through charcoal and finished by adding a secret blend of spices.
 The perfect accompaniment for all of the citrus in the punch.

-I realized as I finished up with the photography for this cocktail that I hadn’t even tasted it yet.
+I realized as I finished up with the photography for the Citrus Rum Punch that I hadn’t even tasted it yet.
 It’s not the first time either but after almost 5 years of doing a cocktail every week you do start to gain confidence from an ingredient list and just know what sounds great and I’ve been lucky…I’ve never had one fail me yet.

 Still; once I was done with photos I’ll take a sip and if corrections need to be made I can do them then and revise the recipe accordingly.
 Tastes too boozy?
 I might add a bit of club soda to the recipe (and this would be a nice way to stretch this cocktail a bit if you need to).

-Needs a bit more sugar, an easy fix with simple syrup.
-So, I took a sip and remember hearing myself say, ‘Yummy!’
+Needs a bit more sugar?
+An easy fix with simple syrup.
+So, I took that first sip and remember hearing myself say, ‘Yum!’
 First impressions are the best sometimes!

-When I have a success and especially when I have a whole pitcher of a success I’ll call a neighbor to come sample the results to see if my take goes beyond me and is enjoyable for them too.
+When I have a success and especially when I have a whole pitcher of a success like I did with this Citrus Rum Punch Cocktail I’ll call a neighbor to come sample the results to see if my take goes beyond me and is enjoyable for them too.
 Last night it was my buddy Amy and shortly after she showed up her hubs Casey got home and joined us.